Hens743/Hens743/README.md

     🌱 I’m currently improving my data science knowledge in M.L and version control software (git) 👯 I’m looking to collaborate on data project
-    🤔 I’m currently working on different projects around Athlete's performance 💬 Don't be shy and reach out !
+    🤔 I’m currently working on different projects around Athlete's performance 💬 Don't be shy and reach me out !
     📫 How to reach me: via email
     ⚡ Fun fact: not yet.